thesp0nge/coat/README.md

   \# line as example.
   pre:
     none
-  \# Here "read", "from" and "stdout" are coat keywords to be used to build the
+  \# Here "read", "from" and "stout" are coat keywords to be used to build the
   \# BDD spec file.
   post:
     read "Hello world" from stdout